strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img class="person" src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/musicians/1_pedro_silva.png"><img class="person" src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jardim_adamastor/2_jose_teixeira.png"></p>

-Colegio Militar (largo da Luz, Lisbon, Portugal) alumni, and recruited criminal associates [^1], [^2], [^3], [^4], [^5] are on a crusade to divert attention from their wrong doing with a strategy of **"covering the world in shit"** and incarnate **colonialism time demons**, diverting attention from their abuses in 1993, spending their days abusing bio-photonics to force their victims to *"understand how things work"*, forcing them to feel **raped systematically since 2016** to simulate mental illness, whilst exacting cyber-torture extrajudicial trials and sentences for everything "in the book".
+Recruited Colegio Militar (largo da Luz, Lisbon, Portugal) alumni, and criminal associates [^1], [^2], [^3], [^4], [^5] are on a crusade to divert attention from their wrong doing with a strategy of **"covering the world in shit"** and incarnate **colonialism time demons**, diverting attention from their abuses in 1993, spending their days abusing bio-photonics to force their victims to *"understand how things work"*, forcing them to feel **raped systematically since 2016** to simulate mental illness, whilst exacting cyber-torture extrajudicial trials and sentences for everything "in the book".

 **Tito Eurico Miranda Fernandes** (a confirmed catholic) went as far as sabotaging phone calls with my mother and even prayer on Christmas day, based on the saying **the deeper the grief, the closer to god**, followed by keeping me away from church by having me tortured genitally on multiple occasions (with a psychotic and demonic idiot forcing me to feel like he was **playing marbles with my testicles** during a service inside a church.